gpeddev/UK_meteo/README.md

 ##### Project

-write a Shiny app which visualises meteorological data collected at several locations across the United Kingdom from 1st January 2020 to 30th November 2020.
+In this project you will write a Shiny app which visualises meteorological data collected at several locations across the United
+Kingdom from 1st January 2020 to 30th November 2020.

 The data is available on Moodle for you to download as a series of CSV files, which have been obtained from the Met Office In-